AlterMannomann/otap/README.md

 A list of known issues that will not be fixed.
 ### Persisted tests
 In case of sequence cycle for session id, situations may occur where stored tests are no longer uniquely identified by session id.
 Still date and db user can help to distinguish the tests.
 In this cases it is recommended, to delete on of the tests with equal session id.
+### Test warnings
+The otap_test.throws_ functions allow to execute code automatically that is not verified.
+It will work or not.
+This are test functions that can be misused for other things than testing.
+Every dynamic statement therefore is logged with identifier OTAP_WARNING.
+### Autonomous transactions
+For several tasks like logging, trigger and testing, autonomous transactions are used or must be used due to Oracle restrictions.
+This has the effect, that data changes must be committed to be visible during testing.
+The tester is repsonsible to save the current state and restore it after testing.
+Or limit tests to current available data.
+It is strongly recommended to use otap with full functionality only in test environments.
+### otap tests may interfere with running user tests
+It is recommended to test otap itself only, if no other users are running tests. otap will change settings temporarily to test the functionality.
+And make them permanent during the related tests.
+This may lead to unexpected side effects on other users, running tests at the same time.
 ## Disclaimer
 Use this software at your own risk.
 No liabilities or warranties are given, no support is guaranteed.
 Any result of executing this software is under the responsibility of the legal entity using this software.
 For details see license.